 So what is a workflow, exactly?
 As the name suggests, it’s how work flows from one stage of the business process to the next.
 Within your clientflow, you’ll have individual workflows that help you accomplish everything from the initial inquiry all the way to project closure and beyond.

 When you create a workflow and document it properly, it helps you ensure better process management.
-You can make sure your business offers a standardized client experience while also ensuring that anyone who joins your team knows how to manage your business operations.
+You can make sure your business offers a standardized client experience while also ensuring that any team member knows how to manage your business operations properly.

-Effective workflows ensure a positive customer experience, so it’s essential to build and use them throughout your business.
+Effective workflows ensure a positive customer experience and help improve business outcomes.
 This article explores four of the most common and important workflow examples that you can start using for your business.

 1. Lead nurture workflow